-- Bowl 1: Add 2 tablespoons flour to a medium bowl.
+- Bowl 1: Add 2 tablespoons of flour to a medium bowl.

 - Bowl 2: Combine the egg and milk, melted butter, and 1/2 cup of flour.

 - Bowl 3: Add the panko breadcrumbs, cornmeal, dried parsley, paprika, chili powder, garlic powder, pepper, and salt.
-Mix well to combine.
+Whisk well to combine.

 Step 3: Bread the Onion Rings

-One at a time, toss each onion ring into the flour bowl and coat completely with flour.
-Remove the onion ring from the flour and drop into the egg batter.
-Coat the onion ring completely, and then let the extra batter drip off.
+One at a time, toss each onion ring into the flour bowl and coat thoroughly with flour.
+Next, remove the onion ring from the flour and drop it into the egg batter.
+Coat the onion ring thoroughly, and then let the extra batter drip off.
 If you skip this step, your panko will get all clumped up.

-Once the onion stops dripping, drop it into the breadcrumb mixture, and flip to coat completely.
-Remove the breaded onion ring without shaking off the coating, and place it on the prepared baking sheet.
+Once the onion stops dripping, drop it into the breadcrumb mixture, and flip to coat.
+Remove without shaking off the coating, and place it on the prepared baking sheet.
 Repeat with the remaining onion rings.

 Step 4: Bake the Onion Rings

-Place the baking sheets in the preheated oven and bake until the onion rings are crispy.
+Place the baking sheets in the preheated oven and bake until the onion rings are crispy and golden brown.
 Flip them about halfway through so that each side browns evenly.
 Serve warm with ketchup or your favorite dipping sauce.

 Crispy Baked Onion Rings